 Wang Tulum – Yes, you can find delicious Shanghai dumplings in Tulum.
 Look no further than this casual sit-on-crates eatery.
 Chef and owner, More, has her own family recipe and make them from scratch.

 Sukothai – There is also legit good Thai food in Tulum.
-Not bad for Tulum.
 Order their curries, soups, and a boba drink to satisfy those Asian food cravings.

 Burrito Amor – We ate here twice because we’re all about clean, healthy burritos with quality ingredients.
 My go-to is their rib eye burrito, marinated in epazote with whole black beans, purple onion, pico de gallo, and avocado.